LeaVerou/inspire.js/README.md

 # Inspire.js
 ### Lean, hackable, extensible slide deck framework.
 Create basic slides by just writing HTML and CSS, do fancy custom stuff with JS, the sky is the limit!

-### Previously known as CSSS.
+## Previously known as CSSS.

-Code cleanup in progress.
-Visit later.
 If you were using CSSS and would rather stay at it, run `git checkout v1.0.0` and stay there.

 ## Migrating from CSSS